FederatedAI/FATE-Community/meeting-minutes/FATE_Dev_Meeting/README.md

-# About FATE Dev Team
+# About FATE Development Committee

-This directory contains the mintues of the FATE Dev Team Meetings.
-The FATE Dev Team is responsible for the development of the FATE project and building up a community for the FATE project.
+This directory contains the mintues of the FATE Development Committee Meetings.
+The FATE  Development Committee is responsible for the development of the FATE project and building up a community for the FATE project.
 It is under the leadership of FATE TSC Board.
-The current team members:
+The current committee members:

-**Team Lead:** Henry Zhang
+**Chair:** Henry Zhang
-**Team Members:** Dylan Fan, Xiaolin Li, Layne Peng, Jarvis Zeng, Junxue Zhang, Yongkai Zhou
+**Members:** Dylan Fan, Xiaolin Li, Layne Peng, Jarvis Zeng, Junxue Zhang, Yongkai Zhou

 <BR>